Need a High-Protein, Easy-to-Eat Snack? This Recipe Has You Covered.

 One of the main reasons people tend to overeat is because they’ve waited too long to satisfy their hunger.
 (Unless, of course, you’re following a variation of intermittent fasting.)
 Whether you eat many times throughout the day, or just need something to tide your hunger, healthy snacks, or in-between small meals, are sometimes the hardest to choose.

 Enter the protein-packed, gut friendly spin on a traditional snack.
-This Greek yogurt recipe, from Liv Langdon, founder of Liv Lang & Prosper, is perfectly balanced by the tart lemon, sweet vanilla and plump blueberries.
+This Greek yogurt recipe, from Liv Langdon, founder of Liv Out Loud, is perfectly balanced by the tart lemon, sweet vanilla and plump blueberries.

 Why You Should Eat and Enjoy